YBushi/IVJM-Interpreter/README.md

-This repository contains my developed intreprete which executes IVJM bytecode.
+This repository contains my implmentation of an intrepreter which executes IVJM bytecode.